 Get the most out of Pinterest with this guide.
-Whether you’ve begun using this fast-growing social network or have only heard of it, this Pinterest guide will quickly show you how to get the most out of this occasionally overlooked virtual pinboard.
+Whether you’ve begun using this fast-growing social network or have only heard of it, this Pinterest guide will quickly show you how to use Pinterest and all of its features.
 This guide outlines everything there is to know about Pinterest.

 Table Of Contents